ajayachaurasia/personal-salary-tracker/README.md

 Edit src/main/resources/application.yml for DB, OAuth and other settings.

-- Google OAuth (replace placeholders with your credentials):
+- Google OAuth (replace client-id, client-secret with your credentials):

      security:
     oauth2: